JeffersonJefferson-pixel/camdl-did/nucypher-ts-and-porter-demo/README.md

     1. go to `common/contract`
     2. follow the instruction there

-2. Up Nucypher Ursula nodes (can skip for now)
+2. Up Nucypher Ursula nodes
     1. go to `common/ursula`
     2. follow the instruction there

-3. Up Nucypher Porter (can skip for now)
+3. Up Nucypher Porter

     1. go to `common/porter`
     2. follow the instruction there